prateekrajgautam/IDMA-interleavor-design-and-communication-BER-FEC/readme.md

 # Interleaved Division Multiple Access
-## Interleavor disign and communication with Bit Error Rate computation graph with Foreward Error Correction
+## Interleavor design and communication with Bit Error Rate computation graph with Foreward Error Correction

 using LDPC codes and BHC codes.